ftsrg-bta/lab-ethereum/guide.md

 - `balances` is a _mapping_ from addresses to integers, storing the current balance of each user.
 Mappings work similarly to maps in Java/C++ or dictionaries in C#/Python.

 **Types.** Solidity is a strongly-typed language, i.e., the type of each variable must be explicitly specified.
-Solidity offers various [_primitive types_](https://solidity.readthedocs.io/en/v0.5.0/types.html#value-types), including:
+Solidity offers various [_value types_](https://solidity.readthedocs.io/en/v0.5.15/types.html#value-types), including:
 - Booleans (true/false).
 - Signed and unsigned integers of various bit-lengths: `int8`, `int16`, `int24`, ..., `int256` are signed and `uint8`, `uint16`, `uint24`, ..., `uint256` are unsigned integers with 8, 16, 24, ..., 256 bits.
 The default `int` and `uint` types correspond to `int256` and `uint256` respectively.
 - Addresses (`address`) are 160-bit integers corresponding to Ethereum addresses.

-Solidity also provides [_reference types_](https://solidity.readthedocs.io/en/v0.5.0/types.html#reference-types), including:
+Solidity also provides [_reference types_](https://solidity.readthedocs.io/en/v0.5.15/types.html#reference-types), including:
 - Arrays (with fixed or dynamic size).
 - Structures (`struct`).
 - Mappings (`mapping(...=>...)`).

-These types work in a similar way as in other programming languages.
+These types work mostly in a similar way as in other programming languages.
+However, such types can reside in different [data locations](https://solidity.readthedocs.io/en/v0.5.15/types.html#data-location), such as the permanent contract `storage` (stored on the blockchain) or in a transient `memory` (during executing a transaction).
+The behavior of allocations and assignments can be different for these data locations (e.g., assignments between storage entities do a deep copy, while in memory it is just reference assignment) so pay special attention.
-For more information on types, see [types section of the documentation](https://solidity.readthedocs.io/en/v0.5.0/types.html).
+For more information on types, see the [types section of the documentation](https://solidity.readthedocs.io/en/v0.5.15/types.html) or the [article formalizing the memory model](https://arxiv.org/pdf/2001.03256.pdf).

-**Visibility.** State variable [visibility](https://solidity.readthedocs.io/en/v0.5.0/contracts.html#visibility-and-getters) can be `private`, `internal` or `public`, which are similar to other programming languages.
+**Visibility.** State variable [visibility](https://solidity.readthedocs.io/en/v0.5.15/contracts.html#visibility-and-getters) can be `private`, `internal` or `public`, which are similar to other programming languages.
 However, there are a few remarkable differences.
 - For public variables, only a getter function is generated automatically.
 They cannot be directly written by other contracts or transactions.
 - Although private (and internal) variables cannot be accessed and modified by other contracts, transactions on the blockchain are public, so the information stored in such variables is still visible to anyone.
-Never store passwords or other secret information on the blockchain.
+Never store passwords or other secret information directly in state variables.
 - If no visibility is specified, `internal` is the default.

 ### Functions

-[Functions](https://solidity.readthedocs.io/en/v0.5.0/contracts.html#functions) in Solidity can read and manipulate the state variables and interact with other contracts and accounts.
+[Functions](https://solidity.readthedocs.io/en/v0.5.15/contracts.html#functions) in Solidity can read and manipulate the state variables and interact with other contracts and accounts.
 Functions can have parameters (e.g., `withdraw` in the example has one parameter) and can return values (e.g., `getBalance` returns one).
 The SimpleBank example specifies three functions.
 - The `deposit` function is `public` (can be called by anyone) and `payable`, which means that it can receive Ether as part of the call.